gcanti/fp-ts/docs/modules/Record.ts.md

 ## filter

-Produce a new `Record` keeping only the elements that satisfy a predicate.
+Given a `Predicate`, it produces a new `Record` keeping only the entries with a value that satisfies the provided predicate.

 **Signature**